Madeline Hotel & Residences, Auberge Resorts Collection

 Year-Round Access to the San Juans

-The ski-in, ski-out positioning is the property's most legible credential in winter , the Madeline sits at Mountain Village, which places it halfway up the slope from Telluride proper, with lift access at the leading and the complimentary gondola a few steps from the entrance for the descent to town.
+The ski-in, ski-out positioning is the property's most legible credential in winter, the Madeline sits at Mountain Village, which places it halfway up the slope from Telluride proper, with lift access and the complimentary gondola a few steps from the entrance for the descent to town.
 The gondola connection to Telluride's historic downtown, where the New Sheridan Hotel and the New Sheridan Historic Bar anchor the Victorian-era streetscape, takes minutes rather than a car trip.
 The Hotel Telluride and The Inn at Lost Creek occupy different positions in the Mountain Village tier, the former more budget-accessible, the latter more boutique in scale.

 In summer, the same Mountain Village location gives direct access to hiking trails and the Colorado backcountry.
-Fly fishing, mountain biking, and the Telluride Film Festival , held in the town below , represent the off-season case for the property.
+Fly fishing, mountain biking, and the Telluride Film Festival, held in the town below, represent the off-season case for the property.
 That the Madeline presents itself explicitly as a year-round destination, not simply a ski hotel, reflects both the diversification of Telluride's visitor profile and the Auberge Collection's general preference for properties that hold value across seasons.
-Properties in similarly scenically anchored settings , Sage Lodge in Pray in Montana's Paradise Valley, or Amangiri in Canyon Point in southern Utah , operate the same seasonal multiplicity, converting the natural setting into a year-round argument rather than a single-season play.
+Properties in similarly scenically anchored settings, Sage Lodge in Pray in Montana's Paradise Valley, or Amangiri in Canyon Point in southern Utah, operate the same seasonal multiplicity, converting the natural setting into a year-round argument rather than a single-season play.

 Getting There and Booking